Environmental Health Sciences Research Center

 • Citizen science projects in which community members participate in data collection and/or analysis

-• The inclusion of a community stakeholder advisory board or other mechanism that provides regular community input and feedback to the investigators to ensure that project results are relevant to community concerns
+• The incorporation of a community stakeholder advisory board or other mechanism that provides regular community input and feedback to the investigators to ensure that project results are relevant to community concerns

 Specific Aims Review (optional):